 Step 1: Choose the target partition and click on “Change Drive Letter” from the left action panel.

-Step 2: On this pop-out window, you can choose a letter and press on "OK" to back to the main interface.
-Then click on "Apply" to execute the changes.
+Step 2: On this pop-out window, you can choose a letter and press on “OK” to go back to the main interface.
+Then click on “Apply” to execute the changes.